AIfSR/2022-fall-bio-treatment/README.md

 %cd /content/drive/MyDrive/Colab Notebooks/vogel
 ```

-3. Go to the section labeled Train Wrapper and run the cell
+3. Go to the section labeled **Driver Codes for CV hyper-parameter tuning** and run the cell

 # Interpreting the output files: